Plutonomicon/plutarch-plutus/docs/INTRO.md

 ## Plutarch Constant `Term`s

-There are several ways of building Plutarch `Term`s
+A constant Plutarch `Term` is one that will always yield the same result when evaluated.
+There are several ways of building constant `Term`s:

 - Statically buiilding constant `Term`s from concrete Haskell values , when the value is known at compile-time.
 - Dynamically building constant `Term`s from Haskell values, i.e. when the the constant produced depends on a function argument